Rental Bonds: How They Work in New Zealand

 For example, if a tenant has paid a bond equivalent to three weeks’ rent and their weekly rent goes up by $10, this means their landlord can ask for an extra $30 to be paid to the bond.
 You must lodge the extra bond with the initial bond amount by completing an additional bond lodgement form.

-How can I get my rental bond back at the end of my tenancy?
+How do I get my rental bond back at the end of my tenancy?

 Landlords and tenants need to complete and submit a bond refund form at the end of a tenancy.
 Ideally, when the tenancy ends, you and your landlord should inspect the property together.

 If the inspection shows everything’s in order, complete the bond refund form and send it to Tenancy Services to be processed.
-It usually takes about 15 working days to refund a bond when a fully completed form is received.
+It usually takes about five working days to refund a bond once a fully completed form is received.

 At the end of a tenancy, a tenant can opt to transfer the bond to a new tenancy, rather than getting a refund.
 To transfer a bond to a new rental property, the tenant needs to complete and sign a bond transfer form.
 It must also be signed by both the old and new landlords.
 The new landlord then sends this form to Tenancy Services.